Pittsburgh Jewish Group Upbraids Trump in Powerful Letter

 Anti-Semitism is on the rise in America.
 According to data from the Anti-Defamation League, there was a 57 percent increase in anti-Semitic incidents in the United States in 2017.
 Speaking to The New York Times, Deborah E. Lipstadt, professor of Holocaust history at Emory University, said, “I’m not a Chicken Little who’s always yelling, ‘It’s worse than it’s ever been!’
 But now I think it’s worse than it’s ever been.”

-Members of Bend the Arc Pittsburgh are afraid but undaunted and are committed to working in collaboration with multiple groups that have been the target of Trump and his supporters: “The Torah teaches that every human being is made b’tzelem Elohim, in the image of God.
+Members of Bend the Arc Pittsburgh are afraid but undaunted and are committed to working in collaboration with multiple groups that have been the targets of Trump and his supporters: “The Torah teaches that every human being is made b’tzelem Elohim, in the image of God.
 This means all of us.”

 Read the full letter here.